 Kate Jeffrey | KJeffrey@mgh.harvard.edu

-Dr. Kate L. Jeffrey is an Assistant Professor of Medicine at Harvard Medical School, an Assistant in Immunology at Massachusetts General Hospital, Faculty of Harvard Immunology and an associated researcher at the Broad Institute of MIT & Harvard.
-Kate grew up in Australia, performed her undergraduate studies (B.Sc (Honors)) at the University of Melbourne, Australia, and completed her Ph.D. in immunology with Professor Charles Mackay at the Garvan Institute of Medical Research in Sydney, Australia.
+Dr. Kate L. Jeffrey is an Assistant Professor of Medicine at Harvard Medical School, an Assistant in Immunology at Massachusetts General Hospital, Faculty of Harvard Immunology, Faculty of Harvard Virology and an associate member of the Broad Institute of MIT & Harvard.
+Kate grew up in Australia, performed her undergraduate studies (B.Sc, (Honors)) at the University of Melbourne, Australia, and completed her Ph.D. in immunology with Professor Charles Mackay at the Garvan Institute of Medical Research in Sydney, Australia.
 She then worked as an Immunology editor with Nature Medicine in New York in 2007 before performing her postdoctoral research with Professor Sasha Tarakhovsky at The Rockefeller University in New York focusing on epigenomic regulation of innate immunity and inflammation.
-Kate is also co-founder of the New York Imagine Science Film Festival in New York City.
-She started her independent laboratory at MGH/Harvard in the summer of 2012.
+Kate is also co-founder of the New York Imagine Science Film Festival in New York City and is a proud mother of two daughters.
+She started her independent laboratory at MGH/Harvard in 2012.

 Hajera Amatullah | email@example.com

-Hajera joined the lab in October 2016 as a post doctorate fellow.
-Hajera did her Bachelor of Science in Biochemistry and Environmental Sciences at the University of Toronto, Canada followed by a Master of Public Health at the University of Toronto.
-Her masters work with Dr. Jeremy A. Scott looked at the mechanisms underlying air pollution-induced cardiorespiratory dysfunction in naïve and asthmatic murine models.
-She then completed her PhD in Physiology at University of Toronto under the supervision of Dr. Claudia dos Santos and her work revolved around investigating novel therapeutic targets in sepsis-induced multi organ failure.
+Hajera joined the lab in October 2016 as a postdoctoral fellow.
+Hajera received her Bachelor of Science in Biochemistry and Environmental Sciences from the University of Toronto, Canada followed by a Masters of Public Health at the University of Toronto.
+Her masters work with Dr. Jeremy A. Scott looked at the mechanisms underlying air pollution-induced cardiorespiratory dysfunction in naïve and asthmatic mouse models.
+She then completed her Ph.D. in Physiology at University of Toronto under the supervision of Dr. Claudia dos Santos and her primary work investigated the role of DJ-1/PARK7 in sepsis-induced multi organ failure.
+She additionally also investigated other novel therapeutic targets and cell therapies in sepsis and acute lung injury models.
+In the Jeffrey lab, Hajera is understanding the role of an immune-restricted epigenetic reader protein in homeostatic immunity and how its loss in IBD, CLL and MS contributes to disease.
+She is a recipient of a postdoc fellowship from the Canadian Institutes of Health Research (CIHR).

-Outside of lab interests: Basketball, movie nights, dancing
+Outside of lab interests: Basketball, Baking and Comics

 Tahnee Saunders | Research Technician II (2015-2017)

-Tahnee completed a Bachelor of Science and Master of Biotechnology at the University of Melbourne in Australia.
-She moved to Boston and joined the Jeffrey lab in 2015.
-She is now a Ph.D. student in Benjamin Kile’s lab at Monash University in Melbourne under an Australian Postgraduate Award (Australian Research Council).
+Tahnee is currently a Ph.D. student in Professor Benjamin Kile’s lab at Monash University in Melbourne under an Australian Postgraduate Award (Australian Research Council).

 Stuti Mehta | Postdoctoral Fellow (2013-2016)